-Also, don’t use real, heavy eggs if your baby is in the grasping and throwing phase so as to avoid injuries.
-And don’t use chocolate eggs – they’ll melt all over the place!
+Also, don’t use real, heavy eggs if your baby is in the grasping and throwing phase to avoid injuries.
+Don’t use chocolate eggs – they’ll melt all over the place!

 Clear the grass of anything your child could get hurt on.
 Then prepare a baby-proofed perimeter and place shiny, colored eggs all over with small distances between them.
-If you’re letting Baby crawl to them, don’t make them too hard to reach.
+If you’re letting your baby crawl to them, don’t make them too hard to reach.

-If Baby’s not crawling yet simply place the eggs in a basket and let Baby play!
+If your baby is not crawling yet, simply place the eggs in a basket and let baby play!
 Like the little one in the picture above, she’ll have plenty of fun just sitting in the grass sorting through her colorful eggs.